21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 - `en000_umgla.espec`
 - `en000_umgla.trmm`
 - `en000_umgla.toarad`

-There are all UM binary 'pp' files containing a variety of atmospheric variables on various grids.
+These are all UM binary 'pp' files containing a variety of atmospheric variables on various grids.
 The STASH settings in the UM namelists will determine which variables are output and at what frequency.

 #### convpp